API: Dispute over copyright protection for APIs

 In 2016, following a two-week trial, a jury determined that Google's reimplementation of the Java API constituted fair use, but Oracle vowed to appeal the decision.
 Oracle won on its appeal, with the Court of Appeals for the Federal Circuit ruling that Google's use of the APIs did not qualify for fair use.
 In 2019, Google appealed to the Supreme Court of the United States over both the copyrightability and fair use rulings, and the Supreme Court granted review.
 Due to the COVID-19 pandemic, the oral hearings in the case were delayed until October 2020.

-The case was decided by the Supreme Court in Google's favor with a ruling of 6–2.
-Justice Stephen Breyer delivered the opinion of the court and at one point mentioned that "The declaring code is, if copyrightable at all, further than are most computer programs from the core of copyright."
-This means the code used in APIs are more similar to dictionaries than novels in terms of copyright protection.
+The case was decided by the Supreme Court in Google's favor.